 Term life insurance's only function is to insure you in case of death, and all premium payments go towards covering that cost.
 This contrasts other varieties of life insurance which potentially accrue cash value over time and provide lifelong coverage.
-In other words, in the event of death, payment is not provided beyond the stated contract benefit and the policy has no cash value.

 The premium amount paid is based on your age, health, life expectancy, and other factors.
-To qualify for term life insurance and prove your insurability, you will likely need to undergo a medical assessment to aid the insurance company in approximating your lifespan and determining how much it will cost to insure you.
+To qualify for term life insurance and prove your insurability, you will likely need to take a medical assessment to aid the insurance company in approximating your lifespan and determining how much it will cost to insure you.
 Term life insurance can offer:

 - Temporary Coverage

-- Pure Death Benefit
+- · Pure Death Benefit

-- No Cash Value Build-Up
+- No Cash Value Build-up